 Preceding the period of the Roman kings, during the Bronze Age, Greek cultures came into contact with Italic ones.
-By the Iron Age (at some point in time between c.1000-c.800 B.C.), there were huts in Rome, Etruscans extending their civilization into Campania, and Greek colonists on the Italic Peninsula.
+By the Iron Age (at some point in time between c.1000-c.800 B.C.), there were huts in Rome; Etruscans were extending their civilization into Campania; Greek cities had sent colonists to the Italic Peninsula.

 1. Roman Kings

 In the legendary period, there were 7 kings of Rome, some Roman, but others Sabine or Etruscan.
 Not only did the cultures mingle, but they started to compete for territory and alliances.
 Rome expanded, extending to about 350 square miles during this period, but the Romans didn't care for their monarchs and got rid of them.

 Learn more through the Legendary Roman Period Timeline.

 The Roman Republic began after the Romans deposed their last king, in about 510 B.C., and lasted until a new form of monarchy began, the principate, under Augustus, at the very end of the 1st century B.C.
 This Republican period lasted about 500 years.
 After about 300 B.C., the dates become reasonably reliable.